kulpae/cloudruby/README.md

 <tr><td>Spacebar     </td><td>Toggle playback</td></tr>
 </table>

+More detailed information can be found in the `doc` folder.

 ## Download

 With 'd' or 'D' you can download a downloadable file from soundcloud.
 The file